limyifan1/aiinpublic/README.md

 2. Managed to get 2 out of 3 tests passed
 3. Failing on the speed test due to very naive implementation, will work on optimizing the speed tomorrow
 4. Learnt all about pretokenization, UTF-8 format (not all 1 byte), converting to bytes, cProfile to profile code

+## Thursday, 24 July 2025
+1. Working on optimizing BEP tokenizer to pass all 3 tests